nanogennari/disaster-response/README.md

 ## Introduction

 This work is a message classification algorithm using nltk and sklearn to parse and classify messages in a disaster response context.
-This work was made as a part of the Udacity's Data Scientist Nanodegree Program.

 ## Running locally